mkhalil1998/EC601_Group_Project/README.md

-# EC601 - VQA Project
+# EC601 - VQA - For Visually Impaired